bixb922/freezefs/README.md

 freezefs.py
 Utility to convert a folder and its subfolders to a single Python source.
-The output file can be then frozen in a Micropython image and mounted as a readonly file system or extracted to flash.
+The output file can be then frozen in a Micropython image and mounted as a read only file system or extracted to flash.

 Examples:
 freezefs.py input_folder frozenfiles.py --target=/myfiles --on_import mount